Teresa Billington-Greig: Later career

-For the next three years after leaving the WFL, Billington-Greig worked as a freelance journalist and speaker, and was not engaged with activist movements.
 Her daughter Fiona was born in December 1915.
 During World War I, Billington-Grieg was involved in fundraising for ambulances - for example, supporting Elsie Cameron Corbett at a concert in 1914 to raise funds for the "Scottish Lassie" Motor Organisation Fund which supported the Scottish Women's Hospitals for Foreign Service, and organising a number of events for the British Sportsmen's Ambulance Fund in 1916.